Traves-Theberge/Frontend-Agent-Narative-Framework/docs/tech-specs/rest-spec.md

 ## Overview

-This document provides a technical overview of our REST API implementation, following the **Agent Narrative Framework** principles.
-Our REST API serves as the communication layer between client applications and server-side resources, enabling standardized data exchange and operation execution.
+This document provides a technical overview of our REST API implementation, Our REST API serves as the communication layer between client applications and server-side resources, enabling standardized data exchange and operation execution.

 ## REST API Design Principles